-There are no specific pharmacological treatments and, in particular, medications are not helpful for calling out or wandering behaviours.
+There are no specific pharmacological treatments or medications for behaviours exhibited at times with delirium such as calling out or wandering behaviours.
 There is no evidence that the use of antipsychotics or sedatives improve prognosis.

 Only consider pharmacological treatment if: